mahedjaved/AiCore_Hangman/README.md

 # Table of Contents

-(1) milestone_2.py : basic draft code that checks a user's input and checks if the input is a single alphabet
+(1) milestone_2.py : Basic draft code that checks a user's input and checks if the input is a single alphabet

-(2) milestone_3.py : develop code from milestone_2.py however make sure that if the user's input is invalid then continue asking via an infinite loop
+(2) milestone_3.py : Develops code from milestone_2.py however make sure that if the user's input is invalid then continue asking via an infinite loop.
+Organises the user input request and guess checking in two seperate functions

 #TODO :-
 A description of the project: what it does, the aim of the project, and what you learned